KakiasAcademicAlcove/s230300-JoshAdams-Dissertation/README.md

 1. Install Docker (https://www.docker.com/products/docker-desktop/)
 2. Increase Docker resources (in settings) as required This project has been developed locally on Mac using **8** CPU cores and **12GB** RAM
+3. Create a file called **.env** in the project root directory based on **.env.example**
-3. That's it!
+4. That's it!
 Everything else is handled by Docker internally

 ### Build containers
 docker compose up -d